microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0-beta/New-MgShareListSubscription.md

 For subscribers whose notification endpoint supports a version lower than the currently recommended version (TLS 1.2), specifying this property by a set timeline allows them to temporarily use their deprecated version of TLS before completing their upgrade to TLS 1.2.
 For these subscribers, not setting this property per the timeline would result in subscription operations failing.
 For subscribers whose notification endpoint already supports TLS 1.2, setting this property is optional.
-In such cases, Microsoft Graph defaults the property to v1_2.
+In such cases, Microsoft.Graph.Beta defaults the property to v1_2.

 ```yaml
 Type: System.String